b-gibbs/the_gyre/_coursework/Linear_Regression.md

       <div class="alert alert-info">
         <h3>Part 5 Checkup Exercises</h3>

         <p>Take the reduced model from Part 3 to answer the following exercises.
-Take a look at <a href="http://mpastell.com/2013/04/19/python_regression">this blog post</a> for more information on using statsmodels to construct these plots.</p>
+Take a look at <a href="http://mpastell.com/2013/04/19/python_regression" target="_blank">this blog post</a> for more information on using statsmodels to construct these plots.</p>

         <p>
           <b>Exercise:</b> Construct a fitted values versus residuals plot.
 What does the plot tell you?
 Are there any violations